OG-Hunter/seditiontracker.github.io-/docs/_suspects/joseph-barnes.md

 courthouse:
 raid:
 perpwalk:
-quote: 'This is our house!
+quote: "This is our house!
 This is our country!
-This is our country!'
+This is our country!"
 title: Joseph Barnes charged on February 10, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack